-The Hill School is looking to bridge two historic campus structures – The Widener Arts and Crafts Building and the Widener Science Building – with a dynamic new 3-story connector.
-Hoping to create an inspirational space for students and faculty, the connector will be a showcase space to stir pride and ownership in the school.
+The Hill School bridged two historic campus structures – The Widener Arts and Crafts Building and the Widener Science Building – with a dynamic new 3-story connector.
+To create an inspirational space for students and faculty, the connector is a showcase space to stir pride and ownership in the school.

-The addition will include labs for physics, chemistry, biology and an integrated science lab.
-The space will also include a greenhouse and a fabrication lab.
+The addition includes labs for physics, chemistry, biology and an integrated science lab.
+The space also includes a greenhouse and a fabrication lab.

 While not seeking LEED certification, the new building will showcase forward thinking strategies for sustainability as a teaching tool.